trustification/trustify/docs/adrs/00005-license-export-analytics.md

     OTHER,
 }
 ```

+Currently, the system's licenses come from the following sources: 1) SPDX's declared license and concluded license, 2) CycloneDX, and 3) clearlyDefined.
+The license export only requires SPDX's declared license and CycloneDX licenses, while concluded licenses and clearlyDefined licenses are not needed.
+Therefore, the system must distinguish between them.

 SPDXDECLARED: The license from spdx sbom's declered license.
 SPDXCONCLUDED: The license from spdx sbom's concluded license.
 CYDXLCID: The license from CycloneDX sbom's id.